PrefectHQ/prefect/docs/tutorial/workers.md

 For example, you might have a workflow that has expensive infrastructure requirements and is only run infrequently.
 In this case, you don't want an idle process running within that infrastructure.
 Instead, you can use a lightweight _worker_ to dynamically provision the infrastructure only when a run of that workflow is ready to be executed.

-!!! warning "Workers and work pools are an _alternative_ to flow.serve()"
+!!! warning "Choosing Between Workers/Work Pools and `flow.serve()`"
-    In the previous section, we introduced the `flow.serve()` paradigm which is an _alternative_ to the worker and work pool paradigm.
-You can choose either pattern depending on your orchestration needs.
-If you _do_ decide to set up worker based execution, you'll define deployments in a slightly different way: using Prefect's CLI and a `prefect.yaml` file as is outlined below.
+    The earlier section discussed the `flow.serve()` approach.
+Remember, this is an alternative to using workers and work pools.
+Both patterns have their unique advantages, so choose based on your specific orchestration requirements.
+If you choose worker-based execution, the way you define deployments will be different: deployments will be configured using Prefect's CLI and a `prefect.yaml` file, as detailed below.

 Other advantages to using workers and work pools include: